isabella232/markup_test_cases/wealth_dynamics.md

         return wp, zp
 ```

-Here\'s function to simulate the time series of wealth for in individual
+Here's function to simulate the time series of wealth for in individual
 households.

 ```ipython3